awslabs/mountpoint-s3/doc/SEMANTICS.md

 Mountpoint also offers optional metadata and object content caching.
 See the [caching section of the configuration documentation](./CONFIGURATION.md#caching) for more information.
-When opting into caching, the strong read-after-write consistency model is relaxed, and you may see stale metadata or object data for up to the cache's metadata time-to-live (TTL), which defaults to 1 minute but can be configured using the `--metadata-ttl` flag.
+When opting into caching, the strong read-after-write consistency model is relaxed, and you may see stale file system metadata or object data for up to the cache's metadata time-to-live (TTL), which defaults to 1 minute but can be configured using the `--metadata-ttl` flag.

 For example, with local and/or shared caching enabled, you can successfully open and read a file that has been deleted from the mounted S3 bucket if it is already cached.